Manchester Centre for Health Psychology

 Jack's PhD is funded by the ESRC and is partnered with Manchester City Council.
-His project is looking at the effects of the environment on physical activity and wellbeing.
-His research aims to develop a theoretical framework on the causal mechanisms underlying the relationship between urban greenspace and physical activity and wellbeing.
-Jack is also developing a novel observation tool for measuring physical activity and wellbeing in small scall urban greenspace such as pocket parks, tree lined streets, and waterways.
-This theoretical understanding and new observation tool will be applied in a natural experiment.
+His project is looking at the impact of urban green spaces on physical activity and wellbeing.
+He is using natural experiment methodology in two separate studies to evaluate the impact of urban green space interventions on physical activity and wellbeing, working with a local housing association and a real estate company.
+Jack is also developing a novel observation tool for assessing physical activity and other wellbeing behaviours in urban spaces, such as pocket parks, residential streets and canal waterways.

 Jack is supervised by Prof David French, Dr Jamie Anderson and Dr Sarah Cotterill.

 Kelly is a PhD student based in the School of Health Sciences.